spullen/sort_this/README.md

 - Add error handling to active record sortable
 - Add the ability to customize the sort and direction parameters
 - Define scopes for each sort defined (individual sort scopes)

+- Testing on different databases (should probably hit postgresql and mysql unless the way SQLite handles it in the same way)

 ## Contributing